ß UG105: Obvious: The Solution to the Dark Matter puzzle.

 The thing is, Schwarzschild's Concept Black Holes are defined as non-rotating bodies, whereas Real Black Holes rotate, and do so very rapidly, The Schwarzschild calculations apply to a theoretical body not known to exist in the real world.

-The second major restraint on understanding the situation was the limited knowledge of the three classes of stars.
+The second major restraint on understanding the situation was the limited understanding of the three classes of stars.
 The vast majority of stars visible with the naked eye from earth are in our own Milky Way galaxy.
 These stars generate and emit radiation powered by fusion of atomic nuclei.
 They can be called Fusion Stars.
 All Fusion Stars have a specific lifetime, of a length depending on their mass (heavy stars die quickly, light ones live long).
 At the end of their life, Fusion Stars undergo Blowup.
 The ultimate result of Blowup depends on the mass of the star.

-Fig. UG105-F5.
+Fig. UG105-F7.
 Life Cycle of a Star.
 From [10].

 Lighter stars end up as White Dwarfs, intermediate ones of around 3-8 times the mass of our Sun end up as Neutron Stars, and more massive stars end up as Stellar Black Holes.
-All these types are similar in nature, rapidly-rotating bodies like vortexes, and may be called Vortex Stars.
+All these types are similar in nature, they are rapidly-rotating bodies like vortexes, and may be called Vortex Stars.
 AGNs form by the merger of smaller black holes and all sorts of other bodies, and are also Vortex Stars.

-It has recently become apparent that with Vortex Stars, the greater their mass, the more rapidly they rotate,
+It has recently become apparent that with Vortex Stars, the greater their mass, the more rapidly they rotate.

 At the top end of the scale of Vortex Stars are Millisecond Quasars, bodies with a mass a billion times that of the Sun, and with rotation rates of hundreds of times a second.
-These lie well beyond ordinary objects of conception, and representations like those on Figures F2 and F3 are only diagrammatic attempts to give a feel for such objects.
+These lie well beyond ordinary objects of conception, and representations like those in Figures F2 and F3 are only diagrammatic attempts to give a feel for such objects.

 Transition Stars are the various bodies which may be formed during Blowup, as a Fusion Star transitions into a Vortex Star.
 A division starts to appear between the outer half of the star, the Shell, and the inner half, the Core.
 The Core continues to contract, as its elements fuse, making a denser and smaller inner body.
 Because of conservation of rotational energy, the Core starts to spin faster and faster and continues its transformation to a Vortex Star.